 1. Publix Super Markets

 Tied for first place with a matching 77% approval rating, Publix is one of the most loved grocery store chains in America.
 With top marks for ease of finding items, availability of favorite products, and store cleanliness, it’s clear that people truly enjoy shopping at Publix.
 This Florida-based retailer is a private corporation that’s entirely owned by present and past employees.
-They operate 1,100 locations across 7 southeastern states and are also proudly ranked on the Forbes list of best places to work.
+It operates 1,100 locations across seven southeastern states and is also proudly ranked on the Forbes list of best places to work.